Receive a complimentary copy of our book Honoring Birth when you sign up for a consultation.

 You may also bring a list of questions.

 Parenting begins the instant a couple realizes they are pregnant.
 Jo Anne Lindberg can help you decide if a consultation is right for you by calling 847-733-8050 or click here to email.
 Zoom is available for consultations.
 See client testimonials.

 You might want to watch – The Business of Being Born – available from the internet.
 It has helped many parents to educate themselves about their birth options.

 Jo Anne Lindberg in the News

-Ms. Lindberg has been featured in articles about birth options and more from many publications including:
+Ms. Lindberg has been featured in articles about birth options and more from many publications.
+There was a newsletter for more than twenty years.
+For more recent articles you can visit the blog.

 - Yoga Chicago: Giving Birth Mindfully by Jo Anne Lindberg (Jan/Feb 07)